PhysCtrl: Generative Physics for Controllable and Physics-Grounded Video Generation: Method

 \subsection{Physics-grounded Image-to-Video Generation}

 Starting with a single image of 3D scene with objects, we first segment out~\cite{kirillov2023segment} the objects and generate novel view images for each object.
-We then feed both the novel views and the segmented image into a multiview Gaussian reconstruction model~\cite{tang2024lgm} and extract a point cloud for the input objects.
-We then use our trajectory generative model to generate the dynamics of that point cloud.
-The generated 3D point trajectories are then projected to image space of the input camera viewpoint to obtain the motion trajectories of each pixel.
-The projected pixel trajectories can be directly used as conditioning signals for a pre-trained video generative model~\cite{gu2025das} to produce the final video.
+We then feed both the novel views and the segmented image into a multiview Gaussian reconstruction model~\cite{tang2024lgm} and extract a point cloud for the input objects. \camrdy{For input with floor conditions, we support user input to select the floor region and use VGGT~\cite{wang2025vggt} to reconstruct the 3D scene.
+Then we align the coordinate system of VGGT and the 3D points of the object and obtain the height of the floor using principal component analysis.} We then use our trajectory generative model to generate the dynamics of object points.
+The generated 3D point trajectories are then projected to the image space of the input camera viewpoint to obtain the motion trajectories of each pixel.
+The projected pixel trajectories can be directly used as conditioning signals for a pre-trained video generative model to produce the final video. \camrdy{Specifically, we use DaS~\cite{gu2025das} as the video model.
+It takes a ``tracking video'' as condition, which is the projected 3D point trajectories of 2D grid anchor points at the first frame.
+For each anchor point, we associate it with the nearest 3D object point.
+Then, we project the 3D point trajectories into 2D and get the final tracking video.}